ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-swift/README.md

 ## Releases

+* Release 1.1 and later supports Mac OS X and Linux with Swift 4.1
 * Release 1.0 and later supports Mac OS X and Linux with Swift 4.1
 * Release 0.9 and later supports Mac OS X and Linux with Swift 4.1
 * Release 0.8 and later supports Mac OS X and Linux with Swift 4.1